Annual Event list

 All monks at Tōdai-ji temple depart from the Great Buddha Hall at 8:30 and visit the Mausoleum of Emperor Shōmu and Empress Komyo and offer prayers.

 Upon returning, at around 11:00 the ceremony of Kencha by Urasenke style (offering tea to Vairocana-Buddha) is held at the Great Buddha Hall.
-And after the ceremony, at the east corridor of the Great Buddha Hall, green tea is distributed free of charge.

 July